 And for a little more goodness?
-We follow the hot water extraction up with alcohol.
+We follow the hot water extraction up with alcohol extraction.

-The remaining mixture from the hot water extraction is strained, and the mushroom material that’s left over is added to 96.6% alcohol for a week to pull out the alcohol soluble compounds (like triterpenes).
+The remaining mixture from the hot water extraction is strained.
+Then, the mushroom material that’s left over is added to 96.6% alcohol for a week, which pulls out the alcohol soluble compounds (like triterpenes).

 But before you start running for the hills… Know that the final product is not 96.6% alcohol.
 After a week, the liquid from the hot water extraction and alcohol extraction are combined to leave a product with only 30% alcohol.

 And combining the two means that the final product contains the full range of active ingredients – those from hot water extraction and alcohol extraction.

 Creating tinctures in this way ensures maximum bioavailability, which means it is more available for your body to absorb.
 What’s more, the alcohol in tinctures gives it a long shelf life.